 Applications For PAA

-At present, the two most common applications of PAA are in healthcare and food sanitation, due to its ability to break down into predominantly neutral components (oxygen and water).
+At present, the two most common applications for PAA are in healthcare and food sanitation, due to its ability to break down into predominantly neutral components (oxygen and water).

-PAA has been finding an increased usage in industrial wastewater treatment.
+That being said, PAA has been finding increased usage in industrial wastewater treatment applications.
 Manufacturers that produce organic waste, such as food processors and breweries, are increasingly applying PAA as a pretreatment before further treating and discharging effluent.

 A number of studies have also been conducted regarding the effectiveness of PAA in municipal wastewater treatment to reduce biofouling.
 So far, it is finding adoption among municipalities with high levels of industrial waste for which UV treatment has been ineffective.
 It is also popular in areas that are struggling to meet state or federal maximums for chlorine-derived DBPs.